Bayselonarrend/OpenIntegrations/docs/en/md/Instructions/SQLite.md

 ## "BLOB" type fields

 This library can process fields of type BLOB (Binary Data).
-To place a value in a field of this type during INSERT or UPDATE, it can be passed either as a variable of type `BinaryData` (in 1C and OneScript) or as a structure of type `{"blob":File Path}` (in 1C, OneScript and CLI versions).
-Binary data is always returned as `{"blob":Base64 string}`.
+To write a value, pass `BinaryData` or a `{"blob": ...}` structure with a file path, URL, or binary data.
+On read, values are returned as `BinaryData`.
+In the CLI, binary values in JSON output are encoded as Base64 strings.